 Diethanolamine (DEA), Triethanolamine (TEA)

 Often used in cosmetics as emulsifiers and/or foaming agents.
 They can cause allergic reactions, eye irritation and dryness of hair and skin.
 DEA and TEA are “amines” (ammonia compounds) and can form cancer-causing nitrosamines when they come in contact with nitrates.
 Toxic if absorbed into the body over a long period of time.
-This chemical interferes with the body’s ability to absorb choline which is needed for proper fetal brain development.
+This chemical interferes with the body’s ability to absorb choline, needed for proper fetal brain development.

 Diazolidinyl Urea, Imidazolidinyl Urea